oracle/python-oracledb/doc/src/api_manual/module.rst

     This constant is used to specify that enqueue should perform its work as part of an independent transaction.

+    The use of this constant with :ref:`bulk enqueuing <bulkenqdeq>` is only supported in python-oracledb :ref:`Thick mode <enablingthick>`.

 .. data:: ENQ_ON_COMMIT